 Now, I am writing this based on very limited information.
 It is possible that the code change that I am referring to, is a totally different thing.
 Also, features like this can get canceled even before they are added to the experimental builds of Chrome and Chrome OS.

 As I said, there isn’t much information available on this code change.
 The associated bug is restricted (always a good sign!).
 There is only the title for this commit log, no description!
 Sometimes these descriptions come with steps to test the feature that they are referring to.
 In this case, that is missing too.

 Add a command line switch to enable the Cast Receiver.

 That’s all it says.
-The files associated with this change are only those host all the experimental flags.
+The files associated with this change are only that host all the experimental flags.
 This change also seems to be adding the flag name to the list.
-We will have to wait till we see more file changes to make a better educated guess.
+We will have to wait till we see more file changes to make a better-educated guess.

 What Is Cast Receiver

 - Provides an interface to display the app’s content on the TV.

 - Handles messages from the sender application to control the content on the receiver device.

 - Handles custom messages from the sender application that are application-specific (applicable only when using a Custom Receiver).

 So, if it is what I think it is, we will soon be able to cast content from your phone and watch it on your Chromebook?
 I am not able to find that very attractive unless Google has something else under the sleeve.